dchaib/Caliburn.Micro.ReactiveUI/README.md

 ## What does it support?

-For now, this only supports the latest versions of Caliburn.Micro (1.4) and ReactiveUI (4.3.0), for .Net 4.5.
+For now, this only supports the latest versions of Caliburn.Micro (1.4) and ReactiveUI (4.3.0), for .Net 4.5, WinRT and Silverlight 5.

 ## Where can it be found?